rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 ]
 ```

-### POST /missions
+### POST /movies

-This route should create a new `Missions`.
-It should accept an object with the
-following properties in the body of the request:
+This route should create a new `Movie`.
+It should accept an object with the following properties in the body of the request:

 ```json
 {